Document Management Blog

 8. Use technology to facilitate the process.

 HR is usually imagined as a paper-dominated place.
 Releasing both HR and new employees from the paper processes will give time to focus on what’s really important, setting clear objectives and expectations.
+Digital Forms can play a huge role for the entire onboarding process as well as throughout all HR document based processes.

 9. Use milestones, such as 30, 60, 90 and 120 days on the job —to check in on employee progress.